KonMari: How to Clean Up Your Home Once and Never Need to Do It Again

 Lesson 2: Keep Only the Things That Spark Joy

 What does that mean exactly?

 This is one of the little lies we tell ourselves.
-We can rattle off all the reasons (read -- excuses) we "need" to keep something -- whether that's a weekend project or a stormy night without power -- we simply hold on to it because we might "need it" someday.
-"Needing" something is not the same as "loving" something or even for recognizing the item for its inherent value.
+We can rattle off all the reasons (read: excuses) we "need" to keep something-whether that's extra clothes, containers, or craft supplies.
+But "needing" something is not the same as "loving" something or even for recognizing the item for its inherent value.